rbaker/DevOps-Course-Starter/README.md

 ## Deployment

 This project uses Docker to spin up a containers with app installed.
 Please ensure that this is installed locally before running.
+It is now integrated with Heroku.
+When a change is committed, a github actions pipeline will build and test the code before pushing a built image to both Docker hub and Heroku.
+After the push, the image will be released in Heroku.

 ### Production